mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

-#### Exploring specific techniques of formative interventions
+#### Identifying specific techniques of formative interventions suitable to this study

-DROP FOR A MORE PERSONAL TAKE / SO COMPARATIVE TO THIS INTERVENTION?
+MAKE MORE SPECIFIC TO THIS INTERVENTION?
 FIND MORE DIRECT PARALLELS?
 5D FOR EXAMPLE

+When interogating the literature on expansive learning there is often the assumption of an activity already in progress which learners, often in work place settings, question as the first stage of the process.
+How this maps onto a new activity in informal setting with novice learners is requires some clarification.

 One of the most striking set of practical techniques are those used in Engeström's take on Expansive Learning, specifically set of processes applied in a workplace setting called Change Laboratory (CL) [@engestrom_putting_2007].
 The CL processes suits a formal workplace where there are existing concepts of Community and Division of Labour and Norms that have resulted in contradictions to be explored and resolved.
 EXPAND THIS WITH EXAMPLES?